-Consider factors such as collection offers, the location of the scrapper and amount of money they’re prepared to pay.
-Depending on your situations, those factors could change in importance.
+Consider factors such as collection offers, the location of the scrapper and the amount of money they’re prepared to pay.
+Depending on your situation, those factors could change in importance.
 When you’ve made your choice, simply click on the offer you want.

 By looking around for the best deal online, you also have the benefit of seeing the valuations of multiple experts, rather than one local buyer.
 Many offer to collect your vehicle as part of the service or for a small fee.